 Rownham Ferry from Hotwells my (I hope) informed guess at dates is somewhere between 1842 and 1866 but I would welcome another opinion about its date and the artist name -

 Its certainly dated before 1873 without the major changes to the Hotwells riverside made in 1873.
-Also likely to be pre 1866 too as there are no sign of the railway built behind the New Inn (see below) in 1866.
-Thats based on Reece Winstone's - Bristol as it was books 1879-1874 and 1874-1866.
+Also likely to be pre 1866 too as there are no signs of the railway built behind the New Inn (see below) in 1866.
+Dates are based on Reece Winstone's - Bristol as it was books 1879-1874 and 1874-1866.

 Above photo and the following two close ups photos courtesy of Cort Day from Los Angeles.